NREL/CampusEnergyModeling/Demo/simpowersystems_continuous_rtlab_io/README.txt

-This is demonstration of a phasor (frequency-domain) SimPowerSystems model running on Opal-RT hardware using RT-LAB and MATLAB 2011b.
+This is demonstration of a continuous (time-domain) SimPowerSystems model running on Opal-RT hardware using RT-LAB and MATLAB 2011b.

 Features:
-•	SimPowerSystems phasor (frequency-domain) model running in real-time
+•	SimPowerSystems continuous (time-domain) model running in real-time
 •	Demonstration of I/O with RT-LAB for plotting/visualization

 Requirements: